Gabegi/high-performance-api-dotnet/README.md

 # high-performance-api-dotnet

-Optimising Performance to the max for a .NET API
+Optimising Performance to the max for a .NET API.
+This is the EFCore optimisation branch

 ## Overview